 - EPA, in its draft Five Year Review Report issued in May 2017, found that dredging worked as designed, and additional dredging is not necessary.

-- New York State has recently criticized the dredging project as insufficient, but New York State endorsed the dredging remedy when EPA selected it, was instrumental in every decision about the remedy, and joined EPA in overseeing the work.
+- New York State has criticized the dredging project as insufficient, but New York State endorsed the dredging remedy when EPA selected it, was instrumental in every decision about the remedy, and joined EPA in overseeing the work.

 - Some government agencies and private environmental groups have called for more dredging, but EPA has determined that additional dredging would not so significantly accelerate the decline of PCB levels in fish that it could be justified.